 UTTC believes everyone served by the UTTC Library have access to accurate and comprehensive information.
 To ensure access, the Library staff provides instruction in information literacy through a variety of formats.
 Library instruction to promote information literacy skills for lifelong learning is offered to classes and individuals.
-Information literacy aids the patron in lifelong decision making skills and enhances lives and culture of the community.
+Information literacy aids the patron in lifelong decision-making skills and enhances lives and culture of the community.

 The UTTC Library is located in the Education Building.
-The Library's approximately 9,000 volumes are an integral part of the academic life of the College, supporting the vocational and academic programs through reference and research.
+The Library's approximately 10,000 volumes are an integral part of the academic life of the College, supporting the vocational and academic programs through reference and research.
+It has a sizable Native American collection.